mitchpaulus/idflint/checks.md

 An identifier for an object needs to be unique within a reference group list.
 An example is that two schedules cannot have the same name.

+## 8. Numeric value out of range

+Many numeric fields need to have values that are above or below certain thresholds.